dolox/fallback/README.md

 | ------------ | ------- | -------- |
 | Array/String | null    | No       |

-This parameter can be an `Array` or `String` of dependencies you want to be loaded prior to invoking the `factory`.
+This parameter can be an `Array` or `String` of dependencies you want to be loaded prior to invoking the `factory` of your definition.

-If no dependencies are passed in and the `factory` is a `Function`, then whatever parameters the `factory` has will become the dependencies.
+If no dependencies are set and the `factory` is a `Function`, then whatever parameters the `factory` has will become the dependencies.

 **Example:**